 Manhattanhenge is when the sun sets directly through the center of Manhattan cross streets, lighting both the north and south sides.

 Manhattanhenge is a play on words for Stonehenge.
-And it’s fascinating to see, with or without a camera and tripod.
+It’s fascinating to see and photograph, whether you are using a camera phone or serious camera gear with a long lens and a tripod.

 The Hayden Planetarium’s Neil deGrasse Tyson, who coined the word, calls it a unique urban phenomenon in the world, if not the universe.

 Manhattanhenge starts at just after 8PM, when the sun appears on the western edge of east-west numbered NYC streets, washing the space between the two sides of the street in a golden orange light until the actual sunset.

 Let’s hope for sunny and clear, not cloudy or rainy.

 Dates for Manhattanhenge 2019

 Wednesday, May 29th at 8:13pm, you will see a “half sun”.